annweideman/canopy2/README.md

 install.packages("canopy2")
 ```

-Install the devel version from GitHub (HIGHLY recommended, as this will allow you to install any corrected bugs post-publication to CRAN)
+Install the developmental version from GitHub (HIGHLY recommended, as this will allow you to install any corrected bugs post-publication to CRAN)

 ```
 # Dependencies